jppastorek/canvas_data/README.md

 # canvas_data
-This is a project to interact programatically with the Canvas LMS API
+This is a project to interact programatically with the Canvas LMS API so that adminstrators can monitor activity and interact with the data en masse.

 Getting Started